Having a hen party at home has always been a popular choice, especially if you are looking for a way of keeping things simple and affordable.

 10. Murder Mystery Hen Party At Home

 Have you ever done a Murder Mystery night?
-They are a perfect choice for when you are looking for hen party at home ideas because a lot of the planning is done for you.
+They are a perfect choice for when you are organising a hen party at home because a lot of the planning is done for you.

 This is how it works:

 - You buy a murder mystery game which usually cost around £20-30 (Browse Murder Mystery Games on Amazon*)

 - You are given a list of characters – assign one to each of your hens.

 - Each hen receives an info pack about their character with advice on how to plan their costume, how they should act and which information they should share about murder.

 - On the night, you are guided through the game with the information in the box.

 - The goal of the evening is to gather information to find out who the murderer is.

 Think of it like grown-up, live Cluedo!
 It’s a great idea for brides who love an excuse to wear a fancy dress costume.